whitneyburton/portfolios/students/1710-front/melena-suliteanu/20180301-melena-suliteanu-m3.md

 ## E: Community Participation

 ### Playing a Part

+“You see, our glorious diversity – our diversity of faiths, and colors and creeds―that is not a threat to who we are, it makes us who we are.” - Michelle Obama

 I am one of my class' student advisory board representatives, I attend Joan Clarke Society's meetings every week, and I'm an active member of the Pahlka civic tech group.